Zimbra/zm-web-client/tiny_mce/README.txt

 See the Makefile itself for further documentation on available targets.
 I'll describe a few typical tasks below.

+Please note that the final step prior to posting a patch to ReviewBoard and/or submitting a change to Perforce should be:

+  $ make reset

+This blows away the TinyMCE sources, regenerates, patches and rebuilds them, and finally reconciles the modifications with Perforce, preventing any changes beyond our patches.

 PATCHING TINYMCE
 ----------------